ECB to flesh out asset-purchase plan it hopes will buoy euro zone

 But France and Germany have opposed such state guarantees, in opposition that will frustrate the ECB's efforts to grow the small market.

-The programme could see the ECB buy 'junk'-rated Greek and Cypriot bank loans, people familiar with the bank's thinking have said.
+The program could see the ECB buy 'junk'-rated Greek and Cypriot bank loans, people familiar with the bank's thinking have said.
 Such a step may increase the tensions between Germany and the bank.

 Bundesbank chief Jens Weidmann has already opposed the ABS purchase plan.
-Hans-Werner Sinn, president of Germany's Ifo economic institute, is also against the programme.
+Hans-Werner Sinn, president of Germany's Ifo economic institute, is also against the program.

 "Now the ECB is turning itself into a bad bank willing to buy junk loans from the banks to help them get through its own stress tests," Sinn said.